VamsiYerramsetti/Temporary/README.md

 ![GitHub Logo](https://github.com/VamsiYerramsetti/Temporary/blob/main/vragen.png)

 ## Iconography
-We use the Pptimal-Planet banner in the navigation bar.We also use the circular Optimal-Planet logo as the pistil in the sunflower dashboard.
+We use the Optimal-Planet banner in the navigation bar.
+We also use the circular Optimal-Planet logo as the pistil in the sunflower dashboard.
 ![GitHub Logo](https://github.com/VamsiYerramsetti/Temporary/blob/main/OPc-130px.png)   ![GitHub Logo](https://github.com/VamsiYerramsetti/Temporary/blob/main/OP-flower.png)

 ## Other non-trivial design rules you applied TBD: I will continue on this: